 Director: Bill Hays

 In terms of law, race and resistance the book and movie engage with the beginning of armed struggle against the South African apartheid (racist) state.
 Bernstein’s narrative explores the early actions of Umkhonto we Sizwe, and through the story-telling illustrates the fact that revolutionaries are never perfect people.
 Some are deeply flawed.
 Some have romanticised the ‘struggle.’
 There will be bad allies.
+There will be uncommitted allies.
 There will be false allies.
 There will be those who turn back.
 There will be those whose self-interest will win out over the ideal of freedom for all.
-Ultimately there will be those for whom death will be part of the process.
+And ultimately there will be those for whom death will be part of the process.

 Let me know what you think about the list, what you think about the ones you have watched, and any suggestions for additions.